 The process of getting a used electric car serviced is about the same as servicing a gas-powered car.
 Electric cars are serviced by the same network of dealers and they’ll have a regular schedule of maintenance recommended by its manufacturer.

-However, keep in mind that electric cars don’t require oil and filter changes, so they require less scheduled maintenance than a gas powered car.
+However, keep in mind that electric cars don’t require oil and filter changes, so they require less scheduled maintenance than a gas-powered car.
 It’s also possible to have your used electric car serviced at the many independent EV shops springing up around the country.
 But this is really only an option if the age and or mileage of your electric car are beyond the terms of its warranty.

 If you’re comfortable with a used electric car that gets less than 100 miles of battery range, the Nissan Leaf and the Fiat 500e offer the most value.
-These cars have been on the market for quite some time, so they’re plentiful and their limited range and small size keeps them from being highly popular.
+These cars have been on the market for quite some time, so they’re plentiful and their limited range and small size keep them from being highly popular.

 If a used Tesla isn’t a practical option and you still want significantly more than about 100 miles of range, check out used examples of the Chevrolet Bolt EV.
-No, not the Volt, which is a plug in hybrid, the Chevrolet Bolt, which is a full electric.
+No, not the Volt, which is a plug-in hybrid, the Chevrolet Bolt, which is full electric.
 It’s been on the market since 2017 and the roomy hatchback offers a driving range of about 238 miles.